honkerst/selfhostedbookmarks/README.md

 2. Copy the entire `javascript:...` code
 3. Create a new bookmark in your browser
 4. Set the bookmark URL to the copied code
-5. Name it something like "Save to Pinboard"
+5. Name it something like "Save to del.icio.us"

 ## Usage